MyDemo-Organization/programming-practice-new/src/main/java/algo/dp/README.md

 - o.e.
 - Used the same structure as the subset sum dp
   - Use my solutions only and don;t go for the g4g solution

+## Matrix Chain Multiplication:
+- The problem is not to multiply bu to check the order in which they should be multiplied so that the number of operations performed are minimal.
+- For example, suppose A is a 10 × 30 matrix, B is a 30 × 5 matrix, and C is a 5 × 60 matrix.
+Then,
+    ```shell
+    (AB)C = (10×30×5) + (10×5×60) = 1500 + 3000 = 4500 operations
+    A(BC) = (30×5×60) + (10×30×60) = 9000 + 18000 = 27000 operations.
+    ```
+- So final results are going to be the same and we are just trying to minimize the cost.
+- Just **memorize** the solution :smile:
+- Note:
+  - For dimension of the matrix we are given an array p[] where Matrix Ai has dimension p[i-1] x p[i] for i = 1..n
+  - SO for the dimension of 3 matrices we will have an array of size n = 4.
+  - or printing the parenthesization look for this g4g link [g4g](http://www.geeksforgeeks.org/printing-brackets-matrix-chain-multiplication-problem/)
+  - This is also one reference [youtube link](https://www.youtube.com/watch?v=vgLJZMUfnsU)

+  - Number of rows and columns indicate the matrix index and 1,1  value in the matrix indicate cost of multiplying matrices from 1 to 1 which would 0 as we don't cost anything for multiplying with yourself.